Ask yourself, would you destroy her, if you really loved her?

 If I ever loved a woman, the more I loved her, the more I wanted to hurt her.
 Frida was only the most obvious victim of this disgusting trait. – Diego Rivera

 You definitely love her.

 If you are with her, it definitely means you feel a gamut of emotions for this particular person.
 You must have also envisioned a life with her.
-Everything turns topsy-turvy once you start treating her utterly miserably.
+Everything turns topsy-turvy once you start treating her utterly miserable.

 When a relationship ages, it often feels mundane and worn out.
 But the crux of it all is still fresh.
-We often become unaware of the transition of a pleasurable moment into habit.
+We often become unaware of the transition of a pleasurable moment into a habit.
 It is the habit that feels monotonous, not the person.

 Do you remember the first time you laid eyes on her?
 How she had swept you away, to the land of desire and affection – her sense of humor, her sensitivity, her thoughts, her independent nature; everything about her stirred you.
 Those numerous moments of palpitating heart at her mere presence, those euphoric feelings every time your eyes met her’s, those sleepless nights when her thoughts kept you awake; everything conjured up to the most enthralling experience of love and longing.

 Above all, what intrigued you the most in her was her integrity, her completeness.

 If you love her, keep her this way.
 Keep her beautiful, keep her wild, keep her complete.

 After the phase of courtship is over, she is head-over-heels in love with you.
 You both are lost in the dreamy world of promises and hope.
 Over time, the ecstatic feeling of being in love, the heat of seduction, the fiery passion gets replaced by feelings of security, warmth, and attachment.